 The ESL teacher will demonstrate strategies through 100 hours of clinical experience in an authentic supervised classroom approved by faculty coordinator and on-site supervisor.
 Students must have successfully completed 16 hours of course work prior to enrollment.
 Clinicals may not be required based on requirements of ISBE ESL Letter of Endorsement.
 Course Information: Students must hold a bachelor's degree and a valid teaching certificate.

 EDL 598.
-MTL Capstone Continuing Enrollment.
+MAE Capstone Continuing Enrollment.
 0 Hours.

 EDL 599.
 Independent Research And Study.
 1-12 Hours.